DRIVER-EU/test-bed-design/doc/introduction.md

 In the Crisis Management (CM) domain, practitioners need to be prepared for the unexpected: based on past experience and the local incidents they had to deal with, they develop a feeling for the things that did not go so well.
 As with most incidents many lives are involved, they are continuously looking for solutions to improve their response and preparedness.

-Within the [DRIVER+ project](http://www.driver-project.eu), a Trial Guidance Methodology (TGM, see also deliverable D922.21, "Trial guidance methodology and guidance tool specifications (version 1)".) and tools are developed to help resolve the needs of practitioners through a systematic and pragmatic approach.
+Within the [DRIVER+ project](http://www.driver-project.eu), a Trial Guidance Methodology (TGM, deliverable D922.21 - Trial guidance methodology and guidance tool specifications (version 1)) and tools are developed to help resolve the needs of practitioners through a systematic and pragmatic approach.
 The Test-bed infrastructure is a suite of software tools and services that enables solutions and simulators in the Crisis Management (CM) domain to easily exchange information (see Figure 4).
 This allows end-users in the CM domain to Trial solutions, and see if they address their gaps.
 Additionally,it can be used to support training exercises as well.

-The simplified DRIVER+ TGM process to Trial solutions is like this.
-For a more detailed discussion, see deliverable D922.21):
+The simplified DRIVER+ TGM process to Trial solutions is like this:

 1. PREPARATION PHASE: